operate-first/training/README.md

 * Self-paced, interactive experiences designed to train people on how to perform some action or improve performance on that action.

-* Created in small, modular units aligned with only 1 or 2 objective ("Completing this module, you should be able to [OBJECTIVE]...")
+* Created in small, modular units aligned with only 1 or 2 objective ("After completing this training, you should be able to [OBJECTIVE]...")

 * Designed to apply [instructional design best practices](https://blog.commlabindia.com/elearning-design/instructional-design-best-practices-guide) and [Adult Learning Theory (andragogy)](https://en.wikipedia.org/wiki/Andragogy).